vsundar95/BeginnerRust/README.md

 Crate Name : l8-while-loop

 Exactly like C/C++ with while loop just without the parenthesis.
 Syntax is `while <condition> { execute commands ; increase counter }`

+#### Lesson 9 For loop
+All for-loop must use an iterator.
+An iterator is defined by the `..` syntax.
+For example, `1..11` means 1 to 10 excluding 11.
+This is a range from 1 to 11 non-exclusive the upper bound.
+The syntax for a for loop is like python's for-loop: `for i in 1..11 { condition }`.

+We can even have variables be set to iterators as well.
+This is set as `let numbers = 31..50` which will create a list of numbers from 31 to 50.
+Simply call the for-loop as `for i in numbers { condition }`.

+A for-loop can also be used to iterate over the vector as well.
+First we need to create a vector using the `vec!` command -- vec~[A, B, C, ....] and this vector can be strings or integers depending on the values given.
+Now for iterating on a vector, we use the .iter() command.
+For example, `for a in <vector>.iter() { condition }`.

+We can even get the index of a value inside the vector using the .enumerate() command.
+For example: `for (index, val) in vector.iter().enumerate() { condition }`